Pharmacy And Online Doctor

 If you’re looking at how you can lose weight fast for an event or holiday that’s coming up there are weight loss aids you can try such as shakes, tablets and supplements.
 However losing weight quickly is not the best way to lose weight and can be detrimental to your health and weight loss journey.

 Drastic diets, fads and exercise routines might result in quick weight loss but they’re unlikely to work in the long run.
 These kinds of lifestyle changes cannot be maintained and once you stop the diet or regime you’re likely to return to your old ways and gain weight like before.

-Losing weight at a rate more than 1 to 2lbs (0.5 -1kg) per week can increase your risk of certain health problems like malnutrition, as well as making you feel unwell and tired.
+A safe rate of weight loss is 0.5kg to 1kg (1lb to 2lb) per week.
+Losing weight at a rate more than 1 to 2lbs (0.5-1kg) per week can increase your risk of certain health problems like malnutrition, as well as making you feel unwell and tired.
 You might find that quickly losing weight makes you feel sluggish as well as affecting your levels of concentration.

 Diabetes and weight loss

 If you’re living with type 1 or 2 diabetes and are looking to lose weight, there are ways to stay healthy and active whilst managing your condition.
 Head over to our diabetes and weight loss guide for more support on weight management, as well as ideas on reducing your calorie intake and boosting fitness levels.